-- → Obey supervisors and show respect at all times. - → Abusive/foul language, harassment/name calling, and bullying will not be tolerated. - → Keep away from bicycles, cars, parking areas, and the bus traffic lane. - → Stay on the sidewalks or blacktop when the ground is muddy and during rainy weather. - \rightarrow No food is allowed on the playground. - → No one may use Project Play before school. - → Tackling, pushing, shoving, grabbing, and kicking are not allowed. - No throwing snowballs or playing "King of the Mountain" games.
+- → Obey supervisors and show respect at all times. - → Abusive/foul language, harassment/name calling, and bullying will not be tolerated. - → Keep away from bicycles, cars, parking areas, and the bus traffic lane. - → Stay on the sidewalks or blacktop when the ground is muddy and during rainy weather. - \rightarrow No food is allowed on the playground. - → Tackling, pushing, shoving, grabbing, and kicking are not allowed. - → No throwing snowballs or playing "King of the Mountain" games.
 Running and sliding on ice is dangerous and not allowed.
-Leave snow and ice on the ground! - → During inside recess, students should go directly to their assigned location and be seated with an appropriate game, book, homework, or other approved activity.
+Leave snow and ice on the ground! - During inside recess, students should go directly to their assigned location and be seated with an appropriate game, book, homework, or other approved activity.